relique/anymind/README.md

 # Tweet Scraper

-The script uses Flask as a RESTful API backend and Selenium in order to scrape tweets.
+The script uses Flask as a RESTful API backend and Selenium in order to scrape tweets from Twitter.

-## How to use
+## Installation

 1. Make sure you're on a computer with either macOS or Linux installed.
 Windows isn't supported.